BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/How-to-install-Script-Extender.md

 When you open the page, scroll down and press the "BG3SE-Updater" as highlighted below.
 (Screenshot)

+> For Linux users, follow the guide on the github page instead of this of this guide.
+{.is-info}

 When you have downloaded the zip file from Github, you will need to navigate to your bin folder.